koadman/platypusfarm/platypusfarm/docs/uts_networking.md

 If you have just joined UTS you will have been assigned a student or staff ID number.
 This number can be used to log into the UTS-WPA wireless network and the *eduroam* network while at other academic institutions around the world.

+## Connecting to UTS-WPA wifi with Android & Linux

+A few custom settings are needed to connect to the campus wifi.
+For authentication type select "TTLS" or "Tunneled TLS", then for the stage 2 authentication, select "MSCHAP" or "MSCHAPv2".
+The username is your staff or student ID number, along with your campus password.

 ## UTS email IMAP settings

 UTS uses Microsoft Exchange email services, however there are IMAP & SMTP servers available for use with third-party mail apps such as Evolution, Thunderbird, K9 mail, etc.